Edwards Place is closed for restoration!

 Your guided tour of Edwards Place will take you back in time to experience social and family life in 19th century Springfield.
 This 4500 square foot mansion features nine rooms restored to their mid-19th century appearance, complete with original and local furnishings.
 You’ll see historic treasures including a rare piano which belonged to a colorful early Congressman, important portraits of 19th century Springfield residents, and artifacts from Abraham Lincoln’s in-laws, including the “courting couch” on which Lincoln and Mary Todd sat during the early days of their romance.

-Edwards Place is slated to go full interior restoration, restoring it to its mid-19th century appearance.
+Edwards Place has begun full-scale interior restoration of its first floor.
 Learn more or donate to the project here!

 Edwards Place is home of the "courting couch," where Abraham Lincoln and Mary Todd sat during their courtship.